subash7777/Weather/README.md

 # Weather
 Web app made using HTML, CSS and JavaScript.
-Openweathermap API service is used to generate real-time weather status.
+Openweathermap API service is used to generate real-time weather status whereas Teleport API is used for presenting cities information.
 ![Screenshot 2021-05-18 193232](https://user-images.githubusercontent.com/24962501/118662875-12d70100-b810-11eb-8a20-7380d0a43db6.png)